According to the Act on Swedish Citizenship (2001:82), in order to acquire citizenship in Sweden through application, a person must:

 - Have good conduct in Sweden.

-To become a Swedish citizen, as a rule a person must have lived in Sweden on a long-term basis for a continuous period of five years.
+To become a Swedish citizen, as a rule, a person must have lived in Sweden on a long-term basis for a continuous period of five years.
 Habitual residence means that the person is a long-term resident and intends to remain in Sweden.
 Whether it is possible to count all the time spent in Sweden as a period of habitual residence depends on the reason why the person settled and the permit they have had during their time here.
 The main rule is that time with a residence permit that leads to a permanent residence permit is counted as a period of habitual residence.
 If the person is stateless or a refugee, they only have to have resided in Sweden for four years.[1]

 A child can obtain Swedish citizenship through notification by the parent or guardian, if the child has a permanent residence permit and has been residing in Sweden for three years, or two years if the child is stateless.[2]
+On 1 October 2024, new conditions were introduced for children over 15 years.
+Citizenship will not be provided to persons over 15 years of age if the person

 If a person is married to a Swedish citizen or living in a registered partnership with or cohabiting with a Swedish citizen, they can apply for Swedish citizenship after three years.
 In these cases, the couple must have lived together for the past two years.
 It is not enough to be married to one another; they must also live together.